NateMccomb/TeslaCamViewerII/README.md

 * Hold shift key while executing application to reset all settings.
 * Join and Export clips in to one file, Save As .mp4 .avi or .gif
-* Flip and/or mirror option for side cameras durring export
+* Flip and/or mirror option for side cameras during export
 * Trim video clips before saving file
 * Drag & Drop files/folders to add them to the Explorer tree
 * Adjust playback speed of exported video